yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 tags = ["pip","python", "development"]
 type = "posts"
 +++

-Recently I was searching for python projects on Github for contribution.
+Recently I was searching for Python projects on Github for contribution.
 Every single project I found, had a thing common among them.
-In every project's contribution guide, it was asked to setup the virtual environment for project.
-What the hack is this virtual environment and how does it work?
+In every project's contribution guide, it was asked to set up the virtual environment for the project.
+What the heck is this virtual environment and how does it work?

-As a beginner to open source projects, the problem I faced in the beginning was how to set up the development environments for the projects I was looking at.
-I searched internet, I found some articles but they were not complete.
-So I decided to write my own guide, which will be useful for me in future also.
+As a beginner to open source projects, the problem I faced, in the beginning, was how to set up the development environments for the projects I was looking at.
+I searched the internet, I found some articles, but they were not complete.
+So I decided to write this guide, which will be useful for me in future also.

 Python uses <code>pip</code> for package management.